Spevak21/easytrack/README.md

 - **Import** it back into the app later

 > Import/Export buttons are located at the bottom of the sidebar.

+The test data file EasyTrackTestData.json is included in the root of the repository to provide a quick preview of the app’s data display. (download and import)

 ---